kreuzverweis/jquery-smartkeywording/README.md

 ## Quick Start

 You have to include both java script files.
 The Keywording widget itself requires a div containing an input field and two unnumbered lists, one for the selected keywords and one for the proposals.
-A very simple example moght look like this:
+A very simple example might look like this:

 	<div id="keywording">
 	  <div class="row-fluid">